i-am-footlover/fnf/README.md

 `fnf-config`

-Then tap the `fnf-config` script inside Scriptable to reconfigure settings.
+Then just tap the `fnf-config` script inside Scriptable to reconfigure.

 ---